mxsjoberg/michaelsjoberg.com/public/posts/genetic-algorithm-optimization-in-python.md

     print(tabulate(population, headers=['n', 'encoding', 'decoded x, y', 'cost'], floatfmt=".3f", tablefmt="simple"), end="\n\n")
 ```

-## <a name="2" class="anchor"></a> [The algorithm](#2)
+## <a name="2" class="anchor"></a> [Binary Genetic Algorithm](#2)

-The decision variables are represented as binary chromosomes, where each gene in the chromosome is encoded using a certain number of bits, `M_BITS`, and must be decoded before it can be evaluated by the cost function, `f`.
-A population, `N_POP`, is a group of chromosomes, with each chromosome representing a potential solution to the optimization problem (cost function).
-The BGA works by searching through the population of chromosomes, selecting the fittest ones, and generating new solutions through crossover and mutation.
+In BGA, decision variables are represented as binary chromosomes and each gene in the chromosome is encoded using a certain number of bits, `M_BITS`.
+Variables encoded for selection, crossover, and mutation, and then decoded for fitness evaluation using the cost function `f`.

+A population `N_POP` is a group of chromosomes, where each chromosome represent a potential solution to the optimization problem.

 #### Encoding

-The function for encoding decimal number into a binary representation is as follows.
+The function for encoding a decimal number into its binary representation.

 ```python
 def encode(x, x_low, x_high, m):